nate-craft/simplecontrols/README.md

 No plain text configuration is provided by design.
 Values can easily be modified with any editor in `src/settings.h` and recompiled.

+For backlight changes, SimpleControls uses the intel_backlight device.
+If lighting is not working, the device is likely not available.
+The device path can easily be changed in `src/settings.h` as well.
+Your device can be found with `ls /sys/class/backlight`.

 ___
 ## Building